lian2377/MyArduino/README.md

 # MyArduino
-Just a project for Arduino practice.
+Just a project for LinkIt Smart 7688 Duo Arduino practice.

 Feel free to use it.